abs-lang/abs/docs/types/array.md

 }
 ```

-You can access elements of the array with the index
+You can access elements of the array with `[]` index
 notation:

 ``` bash
 array[3]
 ```

-Accessing an index that does not exist returns `null`.
+Accessing an array element that does not exist returns `null`.

-You can also access the Nth last element of an array by
+You can also access the Nth last element of an array
-using a negative index:
+with a negative index:

 ``` bash
 ["a", "b", "c", "d"][-2] # "c"